 - Frequently used remote controls (e.g., restart button, switches).

 - Troubleshooting features such as event list and operations queue.

 The level of depth in device management may depend on device features.
 (E.g., if a device does not support remote firmware upgrade, it will also not be available through Cumulocity.)
-For interfacing devices not yet certified with Cumulocity, the Device management library and the REST Developer's Guide is publicly available.
+For interfacing devices not yet certified with Cumulocity, the Device management library and the Device SDK guide is publicly available.

 Visualization and remote control

 Cumulocity visualizes your sensor data centrally and graphically through its modern web user interface.
 It also exposes common remote controls to users with the relevant permissions.

 The user interface automatically adapts itself to the devices you connect – no configuration required.
 For example, if you connect a device that supports being restarted from remote, you will see a “Restart” button.
 If the device sends light sensor data, you will see a graph with the readings from the sensor.